tnhnyldz/moviedb_api_app/README.md

 # MovieDB App

-This project was developed in 1.5 months.
+This project was developed in 1.5 months with fluuter, firebase and movieDB APi.
+It brings movies from api and uses them in the application.
+The user can log in and add their favorite movies to the list.
+It can search between movies.
+Can see the details of the movies